 - Off-Campus Trips offer students the opportunity to have fun while learning more about Vermont.
 Past trips have included visits to an apple orchard, the Ben & Jerry's factory, a corn maze, hiking trips, bowling alley, ice fishing festival, and learning about maple syrup.
 These trips typically have a small cost but a limited number of travel grants are available for students who would have trouble paying for the trip.
 The OIE usually has two or three off-campus events each year.

 Students are often interested in meeting other people from their country.
 UVM has student groups and associations that bring together students from one country.

 Don’t see your country listed?
 We may still have other students from your home country and are happy to help make connections for you.
 Contact us to make a request.
 And then, if you are feeling ready, consider starting a new group or association!

 Catamount Cultural Connections (Buddy and Community Host Programs)

 Catamount Cultural Connections (CCC) has two options to get to know people better - the Buddy Program and the Community Host Program.
-The Buddy Program offers opportunities to get to know American students and the Mentor Program offers opportunities to get to know American faculty or staff.
+The Buddy Program offers opportunities to get to know continuing UVM students and the Community Host Program offers opportunities to get to know UVM faculty or staff.
 Please see Catamount Cultural Connections for more information.

 Work with Us!

 Each year, the OIE has opportunities for students to work with staff during orientation.
-Some are paid, some are unpaid but all are a lot of fun!
+Some are paid and some are unpaid but all are a lot of fun!